The definition of Liquid Surface Tension is simple.

 Drop-based instruments, which include Spinning and Pendant Drop instruments, use complex optical drop shape analysis.
 Bubble Tube instruments are suited to in-line and portable use.
 There are a number of instruments based on capillary action used for special measurement and education.

-Force-measuring surface tensiometers, which include DuNouy Ring and Wilhelmy Plate instruments, have a tens_full_view_70545_no_caselong history and a wide scope of applications.
+Force-measuring surface tensiometers, which include DuNouy Ring and Wilhelmy Plate instruments, have a long history and a wide scope of applications.
 The available instruments range from manual classics to multi-task automated devices.
 Prices for the manual classic instrument start at a few thousand dollars.
 Costs for automated multi-task surface tensiometers can exceed $50,000.

 If you find this article useful, please share it with associates who deal with liquid surface tension.